All Products

 MaxCompute:SELECT syntax

-MaxCompute allows you to query data by using SELECT statements.
-This topic describes the syntax of SELECT statements in MaxCompute.
-This topic also describes how to use SELECT statements to perform operations, such as nested queries, sorting, and queries by group.
+MaxCompute lets you query data using SELECT statements.
+This topic describes the syntax of SELECT commands and how to perform operations such as nested queries, group queries, and sorting.

-Before you execute SELECT statements, make sure that you are granted the Select permission on the destination table.
+Before you execute SELECT statements, make sure that you have the `Select` permission on the destination table.
 For more information, see MaxCompute permissions.

 SELECT statements are used to query data that meets the specified conditions from a table.
 The following table describes the query operations that can be performed in different scenarios.